FAQ

 Sex Addiction can involve a wide variety of practices.
 Sometimes an addict has trouble with just one unwanted behavior, sometimes with many.

 A large number of sex addicts say their unhealthy use of sex has been a progressive process.
 It may have started with an addiction to masturbation, pornography (either printed or electronic), or a relationship, but over the years progressed to increasingly dangerous behaviors.
-We suggest you answer the 12 questions of the Self Assessment to evaluate yourself.
+We suggest you answer the 12 questions of the self assessment further down on this page to evaluate yourself.

 How is sobriety defined in SAA?